-Searches of potential habitat both upstream and downstream of the known occurrence have not led to the discovery of any further populations of B. bombayensis (McDougall pers. comm.
-March 2008 in Zimmer 2019, Appleby 2022).
+Searches of potential habitat both upstream and downstream of the known occurrence have not led to the discovery of any further populations of Bossiaea bombayensis (McDougall pers. comm.
+March 2008 in NSW Scientific Committee 2009; Appleby 2022).
 Most of the potential distribution of the species has been recently surveyed except along the west bank downstream from Bombay Creek (Appleby 2022).

 Bossiaea bombayensis is not found in any conservation reserve.
-It grows mostly on private land, but also on WaterNSW land which includes the Bombay Reserve, Crown land and Travelling Stock Reserve (Appleby 2022).
+It grows mostly on private land, but also on land managed by WaterNSW, Crown land and a Travelling Stock Reserve (Appleby 2022).

-The distribution of Bossiaea bombayensis is based on 60 unique records compiled from NSW BioNet Atlas, Atlas of Living Australia (ALA) and herbarium specimens and 39 records from survey results (M Appleby in litt.
+The distribution of Bossiaea bombayensis is based on 60 unique records compiled from NSW BioNet Atlas, Atlas of Living Australia (ALA), herbarium databases, and 39 records from survey results (M Appleby in litt.
 May 2022).
+An outlying record situated

-A record 7 km north of Warri (ALA: CANB 875447.1) has been excluded from this data set as it is considered a mis-identification and targeted searches have not found B. bombayensis in this area (M. Appleby pers. comm.
+7 km north of Warri (ALA: CANB 875447.1) has been excluded from this data set as it is considered a misidentification and targeted searches have not found B. bombayensis in this area (M. Appleby pers. comm.
 November 2022).